 The Branch's accounting policy is to reassess fair value by independent valuers at least every three years unless there has been events or conditions identified that would require an updated independent valuation.
-The current period is year two of the three year cycle, there have been no events or conditions identified in the current period that would require an independent valuation.
+The Branch's investment properties were revalued in August 2023 and this valuation has been applied at 30 June 2023.